piyushgith/dsa-algo-java/README.md

 ## Prompt Ideas for Various Coding Tasks
 ##### For implementing a specific algorithm:
 ```
-Implement a [name of algorithm] in [programming language].
+Implement a [name of algorithm] in Java/Python.
 Please include:
 1. The main function with clear parameter and return types
 2. Helper functions if necessary
 3. Time and space complexity analysis